Resources for Covered Activity Administrators

 Careful planning is critical to effective emergency management.
 Under the Protecting Minors Policy, to help protect the well-being, safety, and security of minor participants and staff involved in a covered activity, covered activity administrators (CAAs) are responsible for establishing an emergency plan with protocols that address potential emergency situations.
 The following guide has been developed to serve as a resource to support CAAs with their emergency management plans:

-For information on how to undergo Live Scan, please refer to our Registration Roadmap which includes specific details, including a step-by-step guide.
+For information on how to undergo Live Scan, please refer to our Screening webpage which includes specific details, including a step-by-step guide.

 Departments should register their participants with SHS if it falls within one of the following categories: